 We believe the law likely to be held applicable to matters relating to the Macondo well incident does not allow for enforcement of indemnification of persons who are found to be grossly negligent, although we do not believe the performance of our services on the Deepwater Horizon constituted gross negligence.
 In addition, certain state laws, if deemed to apply, may not allow for enforcement of indemnification of persons who are found to be negligent with respect to personal injury claims.
 Also, financial analysts and the press have speculated about the financial capacity of BP, and whether it might seek to avoid indemnification obligations in bankruptcy proceedings.
-BP's public filings indicate that BP recognized a \$40.9 billion pre-tax charge in 2010 as a result of the Macondo well incident and that the amount of natural resource damages with respect to OPA claims by the United States and by state, tribal and foreign trustees, if any, cannot be reliably estimated until the size, location and duration of the impact of the incident is assessed.
+BP's public filings indicate that BP recognized a \$40.9 billion pre-tax charge in 2010 and a \$0.4 billion pre-tax charge in the first quarter of 2011 as a result of the Macondo well incident and that the amount of, among other things, any natural resource damages with respect to OPA claims by the United States and by state, tribal and foreign trustees, some of which may be included in such charges, cannot be reliably estimated as of the date of those filings.
 We consider, however, the likelihood of a BP bankruptcy to be remote.